chrisma/Hearthstone-Hotkeys/README.md

 The script lives in the taskbar and can be quit from there.

 ## Contribute
-If you have any remarks, improvements or have found bugs, please don't hesitate to make a pull request or [open an issue][4].
+If you have any remarks, improvements or have found bugs, please don't hesitate to issue a pull request or [open an issue][4].

   [1]: http://us.battle.net/hearthstone/en/